-- Living independently.
-Includes eligible persons who: - Live alone in their own household, whether or not receiving in-kind support and maintenance; - Live alone or with a minor child, spouse, or anyone else whose income is deemed available to them; - Live in an adult residential care facility, medical institution, or adult foster care home; - · Live in a household in which all members receive federal or state public assistance; - Live in the household of another and pay at least a prorated share of the household expenses; or - Live in the household of another where the eligible person or deemor has an ownership interest in the home or is liable to the landlord for any part of the rent.
+Living independently.
+Includes eligible persons who:

+- · Live alone in their own household, whether or not receiving in-kind support and maintenance; - Live alone or with a minor child, spouse, or anyone else whose income is deemed available to them; - Live in a household in which all members receive federal or state public assistance; - Live in the household of another and pay at least a prorated share of the household expenses; or - Live in the household of another where the eligible person or deemor has an ownership interest in the home or is liable to the landlord for any part of the rent.

 Living in the household of another.
-Includes eligible persons who live in another's household for a full calendar month, except for temporary absences, and receive both food and shelter from that person.
+Includes eligible persons who reside in another's household for a full calendar month, except for temporary absences, and receive both food and shelter from that person.